 6.28.
 The operating organization should identify and quantify the inventory of waste to be disposed of in the facility at an early stage in the development process.
 The operating organization should determine the number of boreholes and the borehole dimensions taking account of the volume of waste to be disposed of, the drilling technology proposed to be used, and the need for the borehole diameter to be consistent with the dimensions of the waste packages.
-In developing the design of a borehole disposal facility, the operating organization should consider using the IAEA Source Inventory Management for Borehole Disposal (SIMBOD) software [40] to determine the total inventory of radionuclides within the waste, the range of Category 1 to Category 5 disused sealed radioactive sources within the total inventory, how many waste packages are needed, the length of the disposal zone(s) needed within the borehole(s), and the number of boreholes needed for the waste.
+In developing the design of a borehole disposal facility, the operating organization should consider using the IAEA Source Inventory Management for Borehole Disposal (SIMBOD) software [40] to determine the total inventory of radionuclides within the waste, how many waste packages are needed, the length of the disposal zone(s) needed within the borehole(s), and the number of boreholes needed for the waste.